Release date: January 2021

 If upgrading from a previous version, note the following details:

 - To collect trust data for Global Catalog (GC) servers, AppInsight for Active Directory uses port 3268.
-If a GC domain controller uses port 3269 instead, update that setting in the application monitor assigned to the node.
-See Configure AppInsight for Active Directory on nodes.
+If a GC domain controller uses port 3269 instead, update that setting in application monitors assigned to nodes.

-- The Application Dependencies feature is disabled during upgrades to prevent performance issues in large environments.
-To restart polling later, enable the Application Dependencies feature.
+- The Application Dependencies feature is disabled during upgrades to avoid performance issues in large environments.
+After upgrading, enable it to restart polling.

 - If you exceed recommended cloud monitoring limits and receive a 503 Service Unavailable error when adding Azure accounts, click here for a workaround.

-- To monitor Exchange Server 2016 and later, install PowerShell 2.0 or later and provide local Administrator rights.
-See Using PowerShell in SAM.
+- To monitor Exchange Server 2016 or later with AppInsight for Exchange, install PowerShell 5.1 or later and provide local Administrator rights.

 - If monitoring containers in your SAM environment: